WSO2Con2025 Logo

 • 24x7 monitoring by the WSO2 Cloud team

-• Development license to related WSO2 products to ensure on-prem development environments are in sync with the Private Cloud deployment
+• Development license to related WSO2 products to ensure any on-prem development environments remain in sync with the Private Cloud deployment

 Customer Success Manager

-Subscribers with a named contact can access priority support from their CSM through email, phone, and chat in addition to the WSO2 online support system.
+Subscribers with a named contact can access priority support from your CSM through email, phone, and chat in addition to the WSO2 online support system.

 With a CSM, your Subscription’s query support limits are waived.